kawaiiDango/pano-scrobbler/instructions.md

 ### For desktop:

-- If you intend to package a build for desktop, use [JBRSDK v21](https://github.com/JetBrains/JetBrainsRuntime/releases) as your gradle JDK, as the built-in one does not contain jpackage
+- If you intend to package a build for desktop, use OpenJDK 21 as your gradle JDK, as the built-in one does not contain jpackage